 We recently got the chance to catch up with Staff Pro and more importantly, long-term friend of f-stop, Jesper Gronnemark.
 Jesper trained in photography at the Media College Denmark in Viborg and specializes in shooting sports for advertising.
 He loves the storytelling aspect of photography, and for more than 10 years he has been traveling the world, shooting exciting events and sports with big brands for advertising and editorial customers.
 Alongside all this, Jeper somehow finds the time for personal projects.
 He uses these personal shoots to push the limits of his photographic imagination, and in the last few months these projects went viral.

-Read on to learn about the reality of making these shoots happen, the theme he is following, and his plans for the next one...
+Read on to learn about the reality of making these shooting projects happen, the theme he is following, and his plans for the next one...

 Jesper, your main area of work is in the sports industry and we often see your work featured from big events and with great athletes, but today we'd like to talk a bit more about your personal projects.
 How often do you get to work on these types of projects, and how do you combine this with your regular work?